Quantum Chemistry and Chemical Bonding

 - Infrared spectroscopy: Used to measure the vibrational energy of atoms and molecules.

-- Raman spectroscopy: Used to measure the rotational energy of atoms and molecules.
+- Raman spectroscopy: Used to measure the rotational and vibrational energy of atoms and molecules.

 - Electron spin resonance (ESR) spectroscopy: Used to measure the magnetic properties of unpaired electrons.